Demetrioz/Agrigate/README.md

 Agrigate is a mono-repo that contains all code needed to build and run the application.
 The project consists of the following items:

-**Agrigate.App**: A Blazor server application that uses Identity Server for authentication.
+**Agrigate.App**: A Blazor server application that uses APS.Net Core Identity for authentication.
 **Agrigate.Core**: An Akka.Net console application that contains all business logic and acts as the "OS" for the farm.
 **Agrigate.Domain**: A class library containing the data model for Agrigate.
 **Agrigate.Domain.Auth**: A class library containing the data model for authentication.
 **docs**: A docusaurus site containing full documentation for Agrigate.

 ## Getting Started